 Pramod and his family received the cure for leprosy.
 Now, thanks to a new tool you helped make possible, people with drug-resistant leprosy can get faster and better treatment.

 A New Breakthrough

-“When I sent the reports with new mutations to the clinics,” Dr. Chaitanya remembers, “I many times heard the question, ‘Sundeep, what do we do now?’”
+“When I sent the reports with new mutations to the clinics,” Dr. Vedithi remembers, “I many times heard the question, ‘Sundeep, what do we do now?’”

 Dr. Chaitanya never forgot those questions.
 Now, after years of work, he’s created an incredible tool to help scientists and doctors respond to drug-resistant leprosy.
 That tool is the HARP (Hansen’s disease Antimicrobial Resistance Profiles) database, a collaboration between the University of Cambridge and American Leprosy Missions.
 For the first time ever, HARP makes it possible to view all the protein mutations that could interfere with MDT treatment—that’s 80,902 mutations!

 You see, it used to take 9-14 months of research to understand how a new, undocumented mutation interacted with MDT treatment.
 For a person affected by leprosy, that’s a long time.
 Those months mean increased chances of nerve damage or disability.